-- Identifying how your product impact’s your customers’ life, and communicating on those lines
+- Identifying how your product impact’s your customers’ lives, and communicating on those lines

 - Using media that are most likely to result in store visits- hyperlocal ads work, but a great product showcased creatively on Instagram does the job too.

 - Convert visits into money- a good store experience, the product that keeps its promise and fast checkout, all help.

 Suggested reading: 5 Retail Trends That Will Make A Splash In 2018

 Today, you have the option of giving out coupons as rewards for online contests and getting people to redeem them in store.
 Always think through the small things- make the incentive big enough for people to want to visit.

 Always operate under the assumption that your product, or a substitute, can be bought easily.
 What can you offer to a customer to shop from you?

 It comes down to the details again- The World Of M&Ms isn’t selling anything that isn’t available at the supermarket, but they sort their M&M’s into colors, have in-store activities for purchase discounts and the general atmosphere of an amusement park.
 The World Of M&Ms isn’t a retail store as much as it is an advertising avenue.

 2. Employee Incentives